uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 Quite nice.
 Note that there is a problem with the current implementation of our component.
 You can see this by opening your browser console.
-An error "Warning: Each child in a list should have a unique "key" prop." will appear.
+An error "Warning: Each child in a list should have a unique 'key' prop." will appear.

 The reason for that is that React needs a way to identify which items in a list have changed or have been added or removed.
 It does that by looking at the keys of the items.